Varicose Veins Treatment > Vein Glue (Venaseal)

 How does VenaSeal work?

-The VenaSeal procedure involves the placement of a very small amount of VenaSeal medical glue into the vein through a small catheter.
+The VenaSeal procedure involves the placement of a very small amount of VenaSeal vein glue into the vein through a small catheter.
 Once the affected vein is closed, blood is immediately re-routed through other healthy veins in the leg.
 Unlike other treatments, VenaSeal does not require a regional nerve block or large volumes of anaesthesia.
 Furthermore, there are no pre-procedures drugs involved and patients can return to their normal activities right after the treatment.
 Unlike heat-based procedures such as endovenous laser or radiofrequency ablation, with VenaSeal there is no risk of skin burns or nerve damage.
 VenaSeal does not require any immediate post-treatment pain medication or uncomfortable compression stockings.

 Watch VenaSeal on Channel 9 News